Auto-Owners auto insurance: Overall verdict

-Auto-Owners ranked No. 2 in our study of the best car insurance companies of 2024.
-It has some of the cheapest premiums on offer and gets high marks for auto claims satisfaction.
+Auto-Owners rated well in our study of the best car insurance companies of 2026, but isn’t ranked because of its limited availability.
+However, it is top-rated among regional carriers.
+It has some of the cheapest premiums and gets high marks for auto claims satisfaction.
 Its website doesn’t offer as many features as some of the bigger providers, and potential clients will need to reach out to an agent to get a quote.

 Auto-Owners offers car insurance in 26 states.